Interferometric Optics

 • Secure interferometric communications

 Based on multiple-prism beam expansion and digital detection the N-slit interferometer allows for the rapid interferometric characterization of transmission optical surfaces in general.
 A significant advance over traditional point-by-point incoherent microdensitometers and point-by-point incoherent microscopes.
-Specifications are given in [PDF].

 Specific applications include the rapid characterization of: